County Fire is the state's largest blaze, tearing through dry grass, oak and brush

 "The explosive growth on this fire in the last 48 hours really tells you that the fuels are receptive to ignition.”

-Cal Fire said "critically low" humidity and shifting winds helped fuel the flames, and by Monday the fire was estimated to be threatening more than 100 structures and had forced some evacuations.
+Cal Fire said "critically low" humidity and shifting winds helped fuel the flames, and by Monday the fire was estimated to be threatening more than 100 structures and had forced as many as 300 residents to evacuate.
 There were no immediate reports of injuries or homes lost, and for some people the fire was more of a nuisance than anything else.

-Setsuko Riggins of Fairfield was standing in the parking lot of the Cache Creek Casino Resort at midday Monday snapping photos of the smoke.
+Setsuko Riggins of Fairfield was standing in the parking structure of the Cache Creek Casino Resort, recalling on Monday that many people had been snapping photos of the fire over the weekend.
 Riggins said she had been at the casino since Saturday, and that the biggest impact had been that smoke kept many gamblers inside the casino.

-Patricia Rose of San Jose pulled into the lot as Riggins was speaking and wondered if the grayish skies were from smoke or simply overcast skies, but she added that she wasn't concerned.
+Patricia Rose of San Jose pulled into the casino valet area Monday and wondered if the grayish skies were from smoke or simply overcast skies, but she added that she wasn't concerned.

 "I don't care, as long as there's machines for me," Rose said.